meshcloud/meshcloud-docs/docs/administration.analytics.md

 Administrators can access performance analytics to get an overview of platform usage, users and meshProjects.

 **Platform tenants**
-: These charts show the current number of platform tenants per *platform instance*, *location* and *platform type*.
+: These charts show the current number of platform tenants per *meshPlatform*, *location* and *platform type*.
 Platform tenants are platform specific representations of [meshProjects](meshcloud.project.md#manage-meshprojects).
 Hover your mouse over segments to see specific numbers.
 ![Platform Tenants](assets/administration.analytics.platform-tenants.png)

 **Active meshProjects**